-Proposed Funding: \$125,852 CDBG;

-This activity may also use carried over funding from FY21 (for additional units).
+Proposed Funding: This activity will use carried over funding from FY22.

 • First-Time Homebuyer Downpayment Assistance Loan Program

 The First-Time Homebuyer Downpayment Assistance Loan Program provides 0 percent interest, deferred-payment loans to households that wish to purchase a home in the City of Salem.
 The loan is deferred, as long as ownership of the property is not sold, transferred or refinanced.
 This program provides renters with the opportunity to become homeowners, while potentially freeing up a rental unit for another family.